 - Those seeking particular focus in Anglican Studies while preparing for ministry under the direction of their bishop and diocese;

-- Persons seeking deeper understanding of the Anglican tradition and contemporary Episcopal Church.
+- Persons seeking a deeper understanding of the Anglican tradition and contemporary Episcopal Church.

 Participants may take as many or as few courses as they wish.
 Those who complete all requirements—the equivalent of one year of full-time seminary study—are eligible for the Diploma in Anglican Studies.